-35. Financial instruments
+36. Financial instruments

-35.1 Financial risk management objectives and policies
+36.1 Financial risk management objectives and policies

-The Group's financial instruments principally comprise cash and cash equivalents, trade receivables, loans to related parties, investments, bills of exchange, short-term loans from related parties, long-term loans from financial institutions, and debentures.
+The Group's financial instruments principally comprise cash and cash equivalents, trade receivables, loans to related parties, short-term and long-term loans, long-term loans from financial institutions, and debentures.
 The financial risks associated with these financial instruments and how they are managed are described below.